EXCCoin/exccd/docs/README.md

 <a name="About" />

 ### 1. About
-dcrd is a full node Decred implementation written in [Go](http://golang.org), licensed under the [copyfree](http://www.copyfree.org) ISC License.
+exccd is a full node Decred implementation written in [Go](http://golang.org), licensed under the [copyfree](http://www.copyfree.org) ISC License.

 This project is currently under active development and is in a Beta state.
 It is